jmejia826/pwsh-nvenc-encoding-ffmpeg/README.md

 A few assumptions:
 - Powershell v7 is installed (at least 7.1)
-- Nvidia graphics card is installed and its drivers (can confirm by typing nvidia-smi into command promp / terminal)
+- Nvidia graphics card is installed and its drivers (can confirm by typing nvidia-smi into command prompt / terminal)

 # How to run it
 Open command prompt or terminal and type in